 A Hard Pill to Swallow

-So often, I find there is resistance to even just describe people based on the colour of the skin, when often that is the easiest route to take (of course without being rude).
+So often, I find there is resistance to simply describing someone based on skin colour, even when that is the clearest, most respectful way to identify a person (of course, without being rude).

 “All the non-English people.”
 You mean the Asian people?